monero-project/monero-site/_i18n/en/resources/user-guides/cli_wallet_daemon_isolation_qubes_whonix.md

   - The first workstation will be used for your wallet, it will referred to as `monero-wallet-ws`.
 You will have `NetVM` set to `none`.

   - The second workstation will be for the `monerod` daemon, it will be referred to as `monerod-ws`.
 You will have `NetVM` set to the Whonix gateway `sys-whonix`.
 Before moving on, make sure this workstation has enough private storage.
 You can estimate how much space you need by checking the size of the [raw blockchain](https://web.getmonero.org/downloads/#blockchain).
-Keep in mind that the blockchain will take more space with time.
+Keep in mind that the blockchain will take up more space with time.

 ## 2. In the AppVM `monerod-ws`: